 “It’s designed for sensitive skin and formulated with 2-percent niacinamide, as well as 12-percent vitamins and antioxidants to diminish the appearance of dark spots and improve skin’s radiance in as little as one week.” —Chicago dermatologist Caroline Robinson, MD

 “I love products that multitask and combine vitamin C with other ingredients that directly strengthen or calm sensitive skin.
 Various forms of vitamin C have varying irritation profiles, and increasing percentages of the active ingredients can also increase risk of irritation for sensitive skin.

-Ultimately, I suggest people with sensitive skin look for ingredients such as hyaluronic acid, glycerin, aloe, vitamin E, or niacinamide to be used in conjunction with their vitamin C to improve tolerance, and to address underlying potential for irritation.
+Ultimately, I suggest people with sensitive skin look for ingredients such as hyaluronic acid, glycerin, aloe, vitamin E, or niacinamide to be used in conjunction with their vitamin C. This helps improve tolerance and addresses underlying potential for irritation.
 TruSkin Vitamin C contains hyaluronic acid that improves hydration, and also uses anti-inflammatory vitamin E to improve skin moisture and offset skin irritation.” —New York dermatologist Rachel Nazarian, MD

-One example of this is A-Luminate Brightening Serum, which contains vitamin C, as well as other ingredients that are helpful for regulating pigmentation.” —Dr. Kung
+One example of this is serum, which contains vitamin C, as well as other ingredients that are helpful for regulating pigmentation.” —Dr. Kung

-“This serum works to transform and brighten dull skin with vitamin C, a powerful antioxidant that fights free radicals and a pigment-reducer that inhibits tyrosinase to treat dark spots and hyperpigmentation for more even skin tone.
-It also features niacinamide to hydrate, balance and support the skin’s moisture barrier, for plumper and firmer skin.
+“This serum works to transform and brighten dull skin with vitamin C. It’s a powerful antioxidant that fights free radicals and a pigment-reducer that inhibits tyrosinase to treat dark spots and hyperpigmentation for more even skin tone.
+It also features niacinamide to hydrate dry skin, balance and support the skin’s moisture barrier, for plumper and firmer skin.
 It has been tested to be proven safe for sensitive skin.” —Dr. Libby

 Bliss Bright Idea Serum ($28)